Mirandadaa/mica-gd300/_posts/130-6-1-proj-animate-sound.md

 ## Deliverables
 - length: 15-40 seconds
 - video format: 1280 x 720px (29.97fps)
 - Technically, use vector shapes and animate with After Effects.
+Effects and textures are ok.
 - Submit not only *the final video file* but also your *styleframes* and *storyboards*.